theapache64/Mock-API/README.md

 ### TODOs

-- API Documentation generator
-- Double tap add param to add comma sep values
+- Add method to routes